OlivierLD/ROB/README.md

 - `Serial-IO` and `SerialRxTx`

 The `Java-TCP-Python` module gathers the different experiments done to establish a bridge between Java and Python.
+It's more like a playground.

 In the `astro-computer` directory, there are two modules for celestial calculations (in several
 languages: Java, Scala, Python, C, go, ES6, and some Jupyter Notebooks).